ros2/design/articles/140_resource_names.md

 #### Fully Qualified Resource Names (FQRNs)

-Regular resource names resolution rules allow for convenient syntax, which in some cases requires additional context to expand to a fully qualified name that can be mapped to e.g. a DDS topic name.
+Regular resource name resolution rules allow for convenient syntax, which in some cases requires additional context to expand to a fully qualified name that can be mapped to another kind of name e.g. a DDS topic name.
 For example, as outlined in further detail in the preceding sections, resource names may be relative (e.g. `foo` versus the absolute `/foo`), they may contain the private namespace substitution character (`~`), or arbitrary substitutions in curly braces (`{}`) syntax.
 With enough context, each of these features can be expanded to some simple string to form the fully qualified name.